Introduction to IronXL for Python

 selected_range = worksheet["A2:A8"]

-# Sort the range in the sheet
+# Sort the selected range of cells in ascending order

 selected_range.SortAscending()

-# Save changes with the sorted range
+# Save the changes made to the workbook, including the sorted range

 workbook.Save()